milonis/www-chapter-dorset/index.md

 James is a specialist penetration tester recruiter for ARM
 ##### Mike Warner
 Mike is a Software Engineer at JPMorgan Chase & Co.
 Mike is a certified cybersecurity professional, attaining various cyber related certifications.
 Mike is an avid promotor of secure code and teacher of the cyber domain.
 Teaching a range of topics from social engineering to software vulnerabilities, cryptography and network exploits.
 Mike has held various roles across multiple firms within the cybersecurity field.
-#### Sponsors
-This was a JPMorgan event which OWASP Dorest participated at

 ### Meetup #3 - Thursday, 27th June 2019
 Location: Barclays Eagle Lab